keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 ### Default Query Parameters

-[OPTIONAL] Allows you to define default query parameters that are being sent with each request.
+Allows you to define default query parameters that are being sent with each request.
 This is useful for instance for authentication purposes.
 This is mostly useful for creating Generic Writer templates and registered components.